LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 #### When I change a static variable in a Window it does it not change in a worker.
 Why is that?
 - SpawnDev.BlazorJS.WebWorkers loads the Blazor WASM app in workers to allow running code in the background.
 This is more like starting multiple copies of an app and using inter-process communication than starting separate threads in the same app.
 Static variables are not shared.

-#### When threading is officially added to Blazor WASM, will SpawnDev.BlazorJS.WebWorkers no longer be supported?
+#### When threading is officially added to Blazor WASM, will SpawnDev.BlazorJS.WebWorkers still be supported?
 - SpawnDev.BlazorJS.WebWorkers and official Blazor WASM multi-threading may overlap in some use cases but they do not overlap in all.
 We expect official multi-threading to make WebWorkers more useful and we will continue to support and improve WebWorkers.

 #### Missing Javascript dependencies in WebWorkers